cibolabs/cibo_tilerlayer/README.md

 layer.
 Note that you can't use `Fn::ImportValue` in AWS SAM in local mode and that you probably want to use a fixed version of this layer so you don't suddenly get the latest on redeploy.

+### Upgrading to a newer cibo_tilerlayer

+Note that if you change the layer version, this gets change picked up when you run `sam local` in your project.
+However this doesn't seem to be changed when you run `sam deploy`...
+The only way to address this appears to select the Lambda function in the AWS Console and click on 'Layers' and then 'Edit' and bump the version here too.

 ### Environment Variables